eProsima/vulcanexus/docs/rst/use_cases/keys/keys.rst

 Background
 ----------

-This use case explains how to run three Turtle Nodes with a Qt application by leveraging topic keys and topic content filtering for efficient communication.
+This use case explains how to run three turtlesim nodes by leveraging topic keys and content filtering for efficient communication.

 * **Topic keys** reduce the number of entities needed in the data flow, leading to more efficient resource and bandwidth usage.
 * **Content Filter Topics** allow subscribers to receive only the messages that match specific criteria, ensuring each Turtle Node processes only relevant data.